Volume Two

 Ilya shifted her gaze to the divine weapon.
 The name displayed by her [God's Eyes] was Divine Spear Vishva.

-How many divine weapons was this now?
+How many divine weapons did this make now?

 "… I understand."